lefcgis/Mapping-QGIS-world/README.md

   </a>

 <p>
-You can find the project in JS, HTML and CSS, and modify it!
+You can find the project in CSV, JS, HTML and CSS, and modify it!

 # QGIS in the world